Rail transport in Indonesia: Sugarcane

 The use of trains as transport from plantations dates back to the 1800s.
-In the past, to transport sugar cane from plantations to sugar factories, sugar mill companies used narrow gauge trains to transport their sugar cane products.
+In the past, to transport sugarcane from plantations to sugar factories, sugar mill companies used narrow gauge trains to transport their sugarcane products.
 Around the 1970s, the transportation of sugarcane from plantations to factories began using trucks.
 Since the early 90s, transportation of sugarcane from plantations in Indonesia has been almost entirely using trucks due to lower operational costs, time efficiency, and the reduction in sugarcane land around the sugar factory area.